-- The following questions are intended to help us track your progress through the work of this lesson.
-As before, your responses should be typed or written legibly on 8 1/2" x 11" sheets of plain white paper, with your name and address written in the upper right corner of the first sheet. - A. Copy out from your practice journal accounts of two workings of this lesson's meditation, one from the first week, one from the second. - B. Copy out one account of a working of the Middle Pillar exercise from the time you spent on this lesson. - C. Copy out one of your daily divinations from this lesson's work, along with your comments on its outcome. - D. Describe one or more of the things you discovered from the course review exercise given in this lesson.
+The following questions are intended to help us track your progress through the work of this lesson.
+As before, your responses should be typed or written legibly on 8 1/2" x 11" sheets of plain white paper, with your name and address written in the upper right corner of the first sheet.

+A.

+B.

+E. Copy out the paragraphs you wrote to summarize ideas from the assigned reading for this lesson.